-In the Item Data by Warehouse (whwmd2510m000) session, check the following settings and fields:
+In the Warehouse - Item (whwmd2510m000) session, check the following settings and fields:

 - Dynamic Cross-docking - Generate Cross-dock Order when Releasing Order to Warehousing If set to Never, no cross-dock order will be created anyhow.
-If set to Time Phased Shortage, there might be enough time-phased inventory, so no cross-dock order will be created. - Minimum Cross-dock Quantity/ Maximum Cross-dock Quantity If the expected cross-dock quantity lies outside these boundaries, no cross-dock order will be created.
+If set to When Time Phased Inventory Shortage, there might be enough time-phased inventory, so no cross-dock order will be created. - Minimum Cross-dock Quantity/ Maximum Cross-dock Quantity If the expected cross-dock quantity lies outside these boundaries, no cross-dock order will be created.
 Note: this also applies if the maximum cross-dock quantity is zero!